Keristero/onb-modlister/readme.md

 1. store mod info in json ✔️
 1. allow replacement of mods by same author ✔️
 1. save mod images to disk and replace the original blobs with that path ✔️
-1. find latest version of each package (per submitted author)
 1. add basic webserver
 1. send list of latest mods to webserver
 1. display mods on webserver